Darknight6742/RBX-LEE/README.md

 ---

-Happy reflecting, and remember: RBX ‑LEE is a *mirror*, not a god.
+Happy reflecting, and remember: RBX ‑LEE is a *mirror*, not a sentient AI. it speaks to you like you, just like any other llm. :)